spicata/obsidiannotes-v.2/content/Fred Exam Chem 1.md

 c) What is a catalyst, and how is it used in industrial processes?
 (3 marks)

 2. (5 marks)
-Vladimir Markovnikov was a Russian chemist, notable for the Markovnikov rule, allowing one to determine the major product of addition reactions.

 Name or draw the following organic compounds: (5 marks)

 | IUPAC Name                     | Structural Formula                        |